ppppphrt/final_project/README.md

 # How to run my code

-- Run in file project_manage.py
+- Run in file project_manage.py.
-- choose people in each role in login.csv file (for example you choose people in 'student' role program will go to student directly)
+- choose people in each role in login.csv file (for example you choose people in 'student' role program will go to student directly).
-- continuous step 2 to every role
+- continuous step 2 to every role.

 # Table Detailing